ncarlier/slides-shifting-to-an-api-driven-architecture/slides.md

 Note:

+I think you get it, but when we talk about APIs and resources, we're talking about REST.
 REST is mostly an "architectural style" built upon Web technologies.
 It's a structured access to resources.

-A less structured design commonly used is to mix the operational and resource models.
+A less structured design commonly used is to mix the previous paradigm (operation) and this one.

-In a lack of a decent recipe, you will get a REST SOUP that is awful (from a code and usage point of view).
+In the absence of a tasty dish, you will get a REST SOUP with an awful taste in terms of code and usability.
 We will get back to it in a moment.

 ----